-1.3 Where a local by-election has been combined with a scheduled local election to the same ward, seats are allocated according to the number of votes obtained by the winning candidates.

-1.4 For example, in the case of a scheduled election to a ward with one vacancy that has been combined with a byelection to the same ward, the candidate with the most votes is allocated the seat vacated due to the scheduled election.
+- 1.3 Where a local by-election has been combined with a scheduled local election to the same ward, seats are allocated according to the number of votes obtained by the winning candidates3. - 1.4 For example, in the case of a scheduled election to a ward with one vacancy that has been combined with a by-election to the same ward, the candidate with the most votes is allocated the seat vacated due to the scheduled election.
 This is because this seat carries the longest term of office.
 The person with the second highest number of votes is then allocated the by-election seat.
-In Wales, by signing the declaration, you agree to follow the local authority's Code of Conduct.